WeruwithaB/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execution permission to the owner, the group owner and the other users, to the file hello
+script that sets the permission to the file hello as, Owner: no permission at all, Group: no permission at all and Other users: all the permissions